 **Can I also say that I think it’s funny that old people have no problem asking how old we are?
 Not that I mind answering – because I don’t – but I have taken to saying, “I’m 25 and Jon is 27, thanks for asking, and what about you?”
 Not because I really need to know how old they are, but just because I think it’s fair to see them squirm a little.

 Not even a little.
 Actually, I was just ruminating about how much I miss our little community of friends.
 Cruising communities are kind of like small towns.
 You recognize everybody, know most people, have lots of close friends, and sometimes witness petty dramas and small-town politics.
 But overall, I happen to find cruisers to be an amazing whack of people.

 Older people are interesting; they’ve lived life, they’ve seen the ups and downs, they’ve got stories to tell, and if you’re willing to listen, they’re often willing to share.
 They’re also pretty much always really excited to see us cruising.
-Sometimes I get the faintest whiff of bitterness – usually in the form of “how are you guys affording this???” (at which point I like to tell them that we bought our boat for $26,500.
-Because that usually shushes them) but for the most part I think older cruisers are awesome.
+Sometimes I get the faintest whiff of bitterness – usually in the form of “how are you guys affording this???” but for the most part I think older cruisers are awesome.